 It is common knowledge throughout the world that in Amsterdam you may enter a coffee shop and buy soft drugs.
 What is more – you will be handed a menu with drugs of the day, and there might be even a special on the menu.
 It is all accessible - for four joints you will pay the same price as for twenty cigarettes.
 Nobody will arrest you, because it is legal.
 So what kind of laws are these?
 Aren’t the Dutch concerned about the real dangers of drug abuse?
 Amsterdam drug laws evolved the same way as laws in other countries during the past century, but the solutions taken in the Netherlands, differ from the rest of the world.
 For up-to-date news on the status of Amsterdam drug laws and other related issues, check out our Amsterdam Coffee Shop News 2014.

 Dutch drug laws

-Dutch drug policy is unique in the whole world.
-It is directed by an idea that every human being may decide about the matters of its own health.
-The Dutch consider this rule as fundamental, accepting for example as the only country in the world, the possibility of the controlled suicide (voluntary euthanasia), for terminally ill patients.
+Dutch drug policy is directed by an idea that every human being may decide about the matters of its own health.
+The Dutch consider this rule as fundamental, accepting for example the possibility of the controlled suicide (euthanasia), for terminally ill patients.
 Although this is also possible in Belgium, Luxembourg, Switzerland and some parts of the US.
 Another idea which guides Dutch laws in their drug policy is a conviction that hiding social negative phenomena does not make them to disappear - on the contrary makes them worse, because when concealed, they become far more difficult to influence and control.

 Applying these ideas to their drug laws the Dutch try as much as possible to decriminalize the use of drugs, making it a private matter of each individual, and not a matter for the enforcement apparatus.
 Production, trading and stocking drugs remain a criminal offence, as in any other country.